TBR-Group-software/transformable_list_view/README.md

 In `getTransformMatrix` callback you receive `TransformableListItem` with the data about list item:

 - `Offset offset` is main axis offset of the child.
-By default (with vertical, non reversed scroll view) [offset.dx] is always 0 while [offset.dy] is the distance between top edge of the child and top edge of the viewport.
+By default (with vertical, non reversed scroll view) `offset.dx` is always 0 while `offset.dy` is the distance between top edge of the child and top edge of the viewport.
 - `Size size` is the child size received from its `RenderBox`.
 - `SliverConstraints constraints` describes the current scroll state of the viewport from the point of view of the sliver receiving the constraints.
 - `int? index` is the index of the child.
 Will be null when using `TransformableSliver`.
 - `TransformableListItemPosition position` is child position on the main axis viewport.
-Can be `TransformableListItemPosition.topEdge`, `TransformableListItemPosition.middle` or `TransformableListItemPosition.bottomEdge`.
+Can be `.topEdge`, `.middle` or `.bottomEdge`.
 - `double visibleExtent` is currently visible portion of item.
 For example, if item is hidden it will be `0` while it's completely displayed will equal to `size.height` or `size.width` depending on axis.